muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 # GRAMMAR

-The format of the grammar itself seen in this document is proprietary as a whole and is influenced both by EBNF and Perl 6 rules; it is designed for human readability and is not meant to be consumed by a parser-generator, but it should have all the needed details to derive an executable parser.
+The format of the grammar itself seen in this document is proprietary as a whole and is influenced both by EBNF and Perl 6 (Raku) rules; it is designed for human readability and is not meant to be consumed by a parser-generator, but it should have all the needed details to derive an executable parser.